 Abstract

 Considering the rapid developments in the field of wearables and the high number of new devices coming into the market, selecting the best wearable for monitoring the physiological stress response in daily life remains challenging.
 It is therefore my aim to develop and continuously maintain a database with wearables which will allow researchers to browse, compare and select the most suitable device for their study.
-Next to technical information on the device, the database will include other research-relevant information, such as validity, usability or information on access to raw data.
-The database will be available online as a selection tool.
+Additionally, the validity and reliability of wearable technologies requires continuous validation efforts.
+I will contribute to this by testing the devices in two distinct validation pipelines – one based on VR stress induction tasks and one taking place in daily life under ecological conditions.

 Magdalena Sikora